Instagram Tips & Strategies

 • Mute or Unmute: Tap the sound icon to decide if a particular clip should have audio.

-You cannot add a single music track over the entire carousel, audio is managed on a per-clip basis.
+You cannot add a single music track over the entire carousel, and audio is managed on a per-clip basis.
 Once you're done editing each clip, tap "Next."

 5. Finalize and Share: Now you're at the final screen.
 Here you'll write your caption, add relevant hashtags, tag accounts, and add a location.
 This is your chance to add context and tell a story that ties all your video clips together.
-When everything looks right, tap "Share" to publish your video carousel.
+When everything looks right, tap "Share." to publish your video carousel.

 Method 2: Combine a Series of Clips into a Single Reel